istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 ## Pod selection logic for ambient and sidecar modes

-Istio with sidecar proxies can co-exist with ambient based node level proxies within the same cluster.
-It is important to ensure that the same pod or namespace does not get configured to use both a sidecar proxy and ambient mode.
-However, if this does occur, currently sidecar injection takes precedence for such a pod or namespace.
+Istio's two data plane modes, sidecar and ambient, can co-exist in the same cluster.
+It is important to ensure that the same pod or namespace does not get configured to use both modes at the same time.
+However, if this does occur, the sidecar mode currently takes precedence for such a pod or namespace.

-Note that two pods within the same namespace could in theory be set to use different modes by labeling individual pods separately from the namespace label, however this is not recommended.
+Note that two pods within the same namespace could in theory be set to use different modes by labeling individual pods separately from the namespace label; however, this is not recommended.
 For most common use cases a single mode should be used for all pods within a single namespace.

-The exact logic to determine whether a pod is set up to use ambient mode is as follows.
+The exact logic to determine whether a pod is set up to use the ambient mode is as follows:

 1. The `istio-cni` plugin configuration exclude list configured in `cni.values.excludeNamespaces` is used to skip namespaces in the exclude list.
 1. `ambient` mode is used for a pod if